Surface properties of transition metal oxides: Trioxides

 Few transition metals can achieve the +6 oxidation state in an oxide, so oxides with the stoichiometry MO_{3} are rare.

 Ternary oxides

-The structure of binary oxides can be predicted on the basis of the relative sizes of the metal and oxide ions and the filling of holes in a close packed oxide lattice.
+The structure of bulk binary oxides can be predicted on the basis of the relative sizes of the metal and oxide ions and the filling of holes in a close packed oxide lattice.
 However, the predictions of structure are more difficult for ternary oxides.
 The combination of two or more metals in an oxide creates a lot of structural possibilities.
 Also, the stoichiometry of ternary oxide may be changed by varying the proportions of the two components and their oxidation states.
 For example, at least twenty ternary oxide phases are formed between strontium and vanadium including SrV_{2}O_{6}, Sr_{2}V_{2}O_{5}, SrVO_{3} and Sr_{2}VO_{4}.
 The structural chemistry of ternary and more complex oxides is an extensive subject, but there are a few structures that are widely adopted by ternary oxides, such as the perovskite structure.